Languages of the Democratic Republic of the Congo: Kikongo ya leta

-The constitution says Kikongo is one of the national languages, but in fact it is a Kikongo-based creole, Kituba (Kikongo ya Leta "Kikongo of the government", Leta being derived from French l'État "the State") that is used in the constitution and by the administration in the provinces of Bas-Congo (which is inhabited by the Bakongo), Kwango, and Kwilu.
+Although Kikongo is listed as one of the national languages in the constitution, the term Kikongo officially refers to Kikongo ya Leta (Kituba).
+In practice, the Kikongo-based creole, Kituba is used in the constitution and by the administration in the provinces of Bas-Congo (which are inhabited by the Bakongo), Kwango, and Kwilu.
 Kituba has become a vehicular language in many urban centres including Kikwit, Bandundu, Matadi, Boma and Muanda.

 Lingala

-Lingala is a language which gained its modern form in the colonial period, with the push of missionaries to standardize and teach a local lingua franca.
-It was originally spoken in the upper Congo river area but rapidly spread to the middle Congo area and eventually became the major Bantu language in Kinshasa.
+Lingala in its modern form was heavily shaped by the colonial period by the push of missionaries to standardize its grammar and vocabulary.
+It was originally spoken only in the northwestern region of the Congo river basin but rapidly spread to the middle Congo area and eventually became the major Bantu language.
+Kinshasa, the capital, mainly speaks Lingala.

-Lingala was made the official language of the army under Mobutu, but since the rebellions, the army has also used Swahili in the east.
-With the transition period and the consolidation of different armed groups into the Congolese Army, the linguistic policy has returned to its previous form and Lingala is again the official language of the Army.
+Lingala was made the official language of the army under Mobutu, but since his ousting in 1997, the army has also taken to using Swahili in the eastern regions.
+The positions of French and Lingala as lingua francas became threatened by English and Kiswahili.
+After the transition period and the consolidation of different armed groups into the Congolese Army, the Armed Forces of the Democratic Republic of the Congo's linguistic policy reverted back to Lingala.

 A 2021 survey found that Lingala was the second-most spoken language in the country, used by 59% of the population.